 Connect GitHub to Trello — No Code Required

 Automate the handoff between GitHub and Trello using plain English.
-Describe what you want to happen, and Vendarwon Flow builds and runs the workflow automatically — forever.
+Describe what you want to happen and Vendarwon Flow builds and runs the workflow automatically — forever, in real time, without developer help.

 What you can automate between GitHub and Trello

-When a commit is received in GitHub, automatically create a card on a board in Trello — no manual work needed
+When a new commit arrives in GitHub, automatically create a card on a board in Trello — no manual work, no delay

-Route GitHub commits from specific senders or categories and move a card to a list in Trello instantly
+Route specific GitHub commits from key sources and move a card to a list in Trello the moment they arrive

-Build a daily or weekly digest: collect GitHub activity and add a comment to a card in Trello on a schedule
+Build a scheduled digest: collect GitHub activity over time and add a comment to a card in Trello on a daily or weekly schedule

-When a high-priority commit arrives in GitHub, attach data to a card in Trello with all the relevant details
+When a high-priority commit is detected in GitHub, attach data to a card in Trello with all the relevant context included

 How to set it up in 3 steps